scribe-org/Scribe-iOS/README.md

 ### • Pronoun Selection [`⇧`](#contents)

 Annotations for pronoun cases can also be pressed to provide a conjugation display where the user can select the proper pronoun for the given case.
-The conjugation view will provide appropriate interfaces to subset the available pronouns based on the desired subject and object combinations to help the user make the correct choice.
+The conjugation view will also provide appropriate interfaces to subset the available pronouns based on the desired subject and object combinations to help the user make the correct choice.

 <a id="base-functionality"></a>